 EDU 112 Instructional Technology

 An introduction to professional teaching standards in technology with the opportunities to complete skill workshops and gain competence in the application of these standards.
+May be repeated when topics change.
 Pass/No Pass grading.

 EDU 114 Advanced Educational Technology

 An advanced study of instructional technology and the Internet and how combined together they can be integrated into classroom curriculum in correlation to professional teaching standards in technology with the opportunities to complete projects and gain competence in the application of these standards.
 Emphasis on understanding how to make good decisions concerning the social, ethical and human issues relation to computing technology.
 Knowledge of scanners, blogs, wikis and a willingness to learn basic html code for webpage creation is required.
 Pass/No Pass grading.

 EDU 121 Practicum in Mentoring, Peer Coaching and Tutoring